Skip to main content Skip to navigation

 Teaching

-For the 2023/24 academic year I am teaching PO107 Introduction for Politics, which I also taught in the 2022/23 academic year.
-I have also taught seminars for PO230 States and Markets: An Introduction to International Political Economy.
+I am not teaching for the 2025/26 academic year.
+I have previously taught seminars for PO107 Introduction to Politics and PO230 States and Markets: An Introduction to International Political Economy.

 In 2023 I was commended in the Warwick Awards for Teaching Excellence in the Postgraduates who Teach Category.